hbuchel/heather-buchel.com/content/work/index.md

 - I'm able to collaborate with back-end engineers to ensure our work on the back-end supports our UX and vice versa.

 ## Previous work

+### AWS Amplify
+2022-2024: I worked as a front-end engineer in AWS.
+I worked with other front-end engineers, software development engineers and UX designers in the Amplify org to build our open source UI library Amplify UI.

 ### Amazon Advertising
 2019 to 2022: I worked at Amazon in the Advertising org.
 Part of this time I worked as a design technologist, building landing pages and prototyping new ad axperiences on Amazon.com.
 During this time, I transitioned to a front-end engineering role so that I could support our ad products for high traffic events.